Victoria Hofman

 RSV spreads extremely fast.
 Harper had her 2 week doctor appointment on a Monday, where she was fully examined head to toe by our doctor in which we were told she was very healthy, to the next day Tuesday, where she became unresponsive by the evening.
 Harper was a preemie weighing only 4 pounds 12 ounces so once the virus hit her, it hit her extremely hard.

 Once Harper was able to come home, I basically isolated at home with her for probably 6 months.
 The doctors recommended that we keep her home as much as possible and away from anyone besides our own family.
 So that’s what we did.
 I actually did not want to leave sick kids.
 I was so anxious and filled with fear being home with her alone without a team of doctors and nurses around us 24/7.
 Ofcourse I was so grateful that she was healthy enough to come home but I was filled with extreme panic.
 Once she was home, I think I took her back to the hospital 3-4 more times during those first few months if I heard her sneeze, cough, anything - I was riddled with the most intense fear I have ever experienced that immediately needed her to be checked.
 Thankfully she never got sick again but I didn’t care if I looked crazy for bringing her in so much.
 I needed peace of mind.
-My next blog I will write about tools and practises I used to help us on our journey to healing (still healing) through this traumatic time.

 Pre & Post Workout Nutrition